apache/incubator-knox/books/0.3.0/config_kerberos.md

 #### Create Kerberos principal, keytab for Knox ####

-One way of doing this, assuming your KDC realm is EXAMPLE.COM
+One way of doing this, assuming your KDC realm is EXAMPLE.COM, is to ssh into your host running KDC and execute `kadmin.local`
+That will result in an interactive session in which you can execute commands.

 ssh into your host running KDC

     kadmin.local
     add_principal -randkey knox/knox@EXAMPLE.COM
     ktadd -norandkey -k /etc/security/keytabs/knox.service.keytab
+    ktadd -k /etc/security/keytabs/knox.service.keytab -norandkey knox/knox@EXAMPLE.COM
+    exit

 #### Grant Proxy privileges for Knox user in `core-site.xml` on Hadoop master nodes ####

 Update `core-site.xml` and add the following lines towards the end of the file.

-Replace FQDN_OF_KNOX_HOST with right value in your cluster.
+Replace FQDN_OF_KNOX_HOST with the fully qualified domain name of the host running the gateway.
+You can usually find this by running `hostname -f` on that host.

 You could use * for local developer testing if Knox host does not have static IP.

     <property>